kwngptrl/FEM-tip-calculator-app-main/README.md

 This is where I fell into the JS rabbit hole.
 The HTML and CSS were largely done in two days.
 The JS on the other hand had me reading about IIFEs, closures, nested event listeners (which turned out to be bad practice), roving tabindexes, among other things.
 What I wanted to happen once I entered the group of radiobuttons was to be able to use the arrow keys to navigate inside it, and then when I get to the last radiobutton named 'custom' it turns into an `<input type='text' />` field.

 Originally, I attached event listeners to all elements of the form.
 Later on, I read about event delegation and decided to use that.
-There were a lot of tiny little things that had to be tracked like the tabindex, changing the radiobutton checked state from true to false and back, tracking where the cursor/caret was in order for keyboard navigation to work within the radiobutton group, transferring any value there to the radiobutton, and dispatching an event from it when the focus changes to another element to update the result in the result container.
+There were a lot of tiny little things that had to be tracked like the tabindex, focus, blur, changing the radiobutton checked state from true to false and back, tracking where the cursor/caret was in order for keyboard navigation to work within the radiobutton group, transferring any value there to the radiobutton, and dispatching an event from it when the focus changes to another element to update the result in the result container.
 Then, if the user pressed the 'reset' button all states, values, and error messages had to be reset or returned to default.

 Now that I'm done with this I'm thinking I 'overthinked' too much.
 Maybe I could've just used 5 radiobuttons and a standard `<input type='text' />`.
 There would still be the issue of tabindex regardless though, as well as disabling a radiobutton if the 'custom' field is selected and active.